_A hand lining a clean tin can with parchment paper to prepare for baking a cake in a can.

 How to Make Cake in a Can (Step-by-Step Perfect Results)

-Today, this method is not just a novelty.
-It’s useful for:
+Today, this method is more than just a novelty.
+It’s especially useful for:

 • Making tall, cylindrical cakes